Ethinyl estradiol and norgestimate (Oral)

 This medicine has specific patient instructions on what to do if you miss a dose.
 Read and follow these instructions carefully and call your doctor if you have any questions.

-- If you miss one active tablet in weeks 1, 2, or 3: Take the tablet as soon as possible and take the next tablet at your regular schedule.
+- If you miss one blue tablet in Week 1, 2, or 3: Take the tablet as soon as possible and take the next tablet at your regular schedule.
+This means that you may take 2 pills in 1 day.
 Continue taking one tablet a day until you finish the pack.
+You do not need to use another form of birth control if you have sex.

-- If you miss two active tablets in week 1 or 2: Take the two tablets as soon as possible and the next two tablets the next day.
+- If you miss two blue tablets in Week 1 or 2: Take the two tablets as soon as possible and the next two tablets the next day.
 Continue taking one tablet a day until you finish the pack.
 Use a second form of birth control (eg, condom, spermicide) for 7 days after you miss a dose.

-- If you miss two active tablets in week 3, or you miss three or more active tablets in a row in weeks 1, 2, or 3:
+- If you miss two blue tablets in Week 3 or three or more blue tablets in Week 1, 2, or 3:

 - Day 1 start: Throw out the rest of the pack and start a new pack that same day.
 Use a second form of birth control (eg, condom, spermicide) for 7 days after you miss a dose, to prevent pregnancy.